tarwn/lessthandot-hugo/blogs/content/posts/2013-06-12-sharepoint-2013-bi-part-10.md

   <a href="/media/users/koenverbeeck/SP2013DemoEnv/Part10/CreateSite_07.png?mtime=1370461325"><img src="/wp-content/uploads/users/koenverbeeck/SP2013DemoEnv/Part10/CreateSite_07.png?mtime=1370461325" alt="" width="607" height="203" /></a>
 </p>

 <span style="text-align: justify;">What?
 Another error!
 The Performance Point features must also be activated before you can create a BI site.
 (I hope you are reading through this blog first before you actually try it out).
 Although I will probably not use Performance Point – like many other – I still need to enable it in order to create my site.
-So let’s do this.</span>
+So let's do this.</span>

 <p style="text-align: justify;">
   Go to Central Administration > System Settings > Manage services on server and activate the Performance Point Service.